 In this example, the cost of the kitchen blender per hour is 21.06 cents.

-Knowing how to calculate electricity cost can be extremely helpful in deciding how and when to use your appliances.
+Knowing how to calculate electricity costs can be extremely helpful in deciding how and when to use your appliances.
 For example, if your electric company charges more for certain hours of the day, you can choose not to use high kWh appliances during those hours.
-Once you know how to calculate electricity cost of an appliance, you can also be a more informed consumer, because you’ll know what all the numbers on the appliances mean, in terms of dollars and cents.
+Once you know how to calculate the electricity cost of an appliance, you can also be a more informed consumer, because you’ll know what all the numbers on the appliances mean, in terms of dollars and cents.

 Now that you’ve known how to convert amperes to watts and watts to kilo-watts hour and you’ve also understood how to the electricity usage of a certain electrical appliance, the next step is to calculate your total electricity charges.

 Calculating your total electric bill is rather easy as you only need to sum-up the energy usage in kWh of all your appliances and then multiply them by the electricity rate.
 For example;

 If you have a 150W T.V that you watch for 5 hours every day, the T.V will be consuming 750 watt-hoar per day (150 X5).
 As demonstrated earlier, to convert it to kWh, you’ll have to divide it by 1000 to get 0.75kWh per day.
 If we take an electricity rate of 12 cents per kwh, the charges for electricity usage per day for this device will be (0.75X 0.12 = 0.09).
 This means that the TV accounts for $2.7 per month (0.09 X 30), that is if you use the TV every day for the same number of hours for 30 days.
 Do the same for all the appliances and then sum them up to come up with the monthly electric bill.